 By David Fox

-P5 version 5.6 and later includes a new feature which enable large datasets to be archived to cloud storage by first obtaining a disk storage device from the cloud provider for archiving locally across your LAN, and then having this device shipped back to the cloud storage provider.
+Recent P5 versions allow large datasets to be archived to cloud storage by first obtaining a physical disk storage device from the cloud provider for archiving locally across your LAN, and then having this device shipped back to the cloud storage provider.

-There are a number of steps involved in this process, including interactions with Backblaze Fireball.
+There are a number of steps involved in this process, including interactions with Backblaze Fireball and the Backblaze website using your Backblaze account.

 Let’s now go through the whole process in more detail.